The jumpsuit from Cha Coud becomes Sashiko embroidered overall

 To sew my Agathe dungaree version, I used:

-- my coupon of 3m of Japanese denim of which I have some scraps left for small projects (accessories)
+- my 3m coupon of Japanese denim, with some scraps left for small projects (accessories)

 - 7 large vintage buttons from my stock

-- gütermann bordeaux thread, I used two 200m spools because I did a lot of topstitching
+- Gütermann burgundy thread, I used two 200m spools because I did a lot of topstitching

 - red serger cones